jj5/kickass-crypto/README.md

 ## Data-format prefix

-When this library encodes its ciphertext it includes a data-format prefix of "KA1/".
-Future versions of this library might implement a new data-format prefix.
+When this library encodes its ciphertext it includes a data-format prefix of "KA0/".

+The zero in "KA0" is for _version zero_, which is intended to imply that the interface is _unstable and may change_.

+Future versions of this library might implement a new data-format prefix for a stable data format.

 When this library decodes its ciphertext it verifies the data-format prefix.
-At present only "KA1/" is supported.
+At present only "KA0/" is supported.

 ## Data format

-The KA1 data format, mentioned above, implies the following:
+The KA0 data format, mentioned above, implies the following:

 After JSON encoding (discussed in the following section) padding is done and the data length is prefixed.
 Before encryption the message is formatted like this: